virresh/StockD/README.md

 EOD Stock data downloader

+If you find this software useful, consider [contributing](https://github.com/virresh/StockD/wiki/Contributing) to the project.

 ## Features
 - Download historical end-of-day data for equity and futures
 - Features three download profiles